 Fight Zero Day Attacks with Zero Trust

-Fundamental shifts in application usage, user behavior, and complex, convoluted network infrastructure has created a threat landscape that exposes weaknesses in legacy port-based network security.
+Enterprise security has suffered.
+Fundamental shifts in application usage and user behavior, combined with complex, convoluted network infrastructure, created a threat landscape that exposes weaknesses in legacy port-based network security.

 This rethink gave rise to a philosophy known as Zero Trust, a framework that requires multiple technologies and governance processes to successfully execute.
 It is an effective method of protecting users, applications, data and infrastructure against determined adversaries and an evolving, sophisticated class of advanced threats that evade traditional security mechanisms.